Germany at a Glance

-Due to the possible employment restrictions mentioned above, setting up your own business in Germany is a valid option.
-This is by no means a simple task, though.
+Setting up your own business in Germany is a valid option, but by no means a simple task.
 If you are planning to establish your own company, you should first figure out whether you need a license or permit, or if you need to take a test regarding your specialized skills.
 This information will be available at the chamber of industry and commerce.

 Basically, your business should have a positive effect on the German economy.
 Also make sure that your qualifications from university or previous employers are accredited in Germany.